sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 ### HelloWorldServlet

-Now that you understand the structure of the project, let's take a closer look at the `HelloWorldServlet`.
+Now that you understand the structure of the project, take a closer look at the `HelloWorldServlet`.

 ```java
 @WebServlet("/hello")